arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 #### Weather forecast consideration
 Regarding the weather, the MKR WiFi 1010 requires the forecast of the city's weather using the OpenWeather API, if the probability of rain is greater than 90%, the automatic watering timers will be ignored, however, it will be possible to continue watering manually if the user so wishes.

+### Arduino Edge Control Code

+We will go through some important code sections to make this application fully operative.
+We will begin with the required libraries:

+- Including `Arduino_EdgeControl.h` will enable the support for the Arduino Edge Control board peripherals, install it by searching for it on the Library Manager.
+- Including `Wire.h` will enable the I2C communication needed between the Edge Control, the MKR and the other peripherals, it's included in the BSP of the Arduino Edge Control.

+There are two extra directories included in the project code that handles some helper functions and structures:

+- `SensorValues.hpp` handles the shared variables between the Arduino Edge Control and the MKR WiFi 1010 through I2C.
+- `helpers.h` handles the Real Time Clock functions to retrieve the local date and time.